Porsche Cayman Common Problems

 On some occasion it may be necessary to replace the internal electronics of the key or the whole key itself.
 This can be done by some third party repair shops with the right access to Porsche systems, however, because this is a security device it may be necessary to visit your local dealer.

-Storage Problems - Rodents
+Winter Storage Problems - Rodents!

 Symptoms: Unusual Electrical Behavior